krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-10-RPi_Calibrating_ADXL335_Accelerometer.md

 So just for 1G, according to equations, we would should be measuring the voltage of 2.2V in our multimeter/oscilloscope when you measure the voltage between pins Zout and ground according to the above equation.

-But if all this world was made of roses and Taylor Swift songs, you wouldn't be measuring that.
+But unless all this world was made of roses and Taylor Swift songs, you wouldn't be measuring that.

 I was measuring exactly 2V between Zout and ground.
 Then I thought about the all the mistakes I made in my life till now.
 Well couldn't find any.
 To my dismay I also found it was same in case of X and Y axes too.
 So if your sensor is giving something like this, what would you do?